Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Reinforcement Learning for Active Reasoning

 {\mathrm{TV}}

-Perfectly modeling the belief states in active reasoning requires the LLM agent to perfectly understand the problem and what information might be missing, which is challenging.
-We introduce the following assumption to instantiate the imperfect belief state modeling capabilities of LLMs. \begin{assumption}[Update-Error Growth] There exist constants $m_\theta > 0$, $c_0 \ge 0$, and a threshold $U_0 \ge 0$ such that for all $b$ with $\Psi(b) \ge U_0$, $c_\theta(b) \ge m_\theta \, \Psi(b) - c_0$. \end{assumption} Intuitively, Assumption~\ref{asmp:c-growth} assumes that the errors of belief update are amplified as the belief deviates.
-In high-uncertainty regimes, the agent’s update error grows at least linearly with $\Psi$.
+{Accurately modeling belief states in active reasoning requires the agent to maintain a precise estimate of the underlying problem state and the remaining uncertainty, which is inherently challenging for LLMs.
+To formalize imperfect belief modeling, we introduce the following assumption.} \begin{assumption}[Update-Error Growth] There exist constants $m_\theta > 0$, $c_0 \ge 0$, and a threshold $U_0 \ge 0$ such that for all beliefs $b$ satisfying $\Psi(b) \ge U_0$, $c_\theta(b) \ge m_\theta \, \Psi(b) - c_0$. \end{assumption} Intuitively, Assumption~\ref{asmp:c-growth} states that belief-update errors are amplified as the deviation increases.
+In high-uncertainty regimes, the update error grows at least linearly with $\Psi$.
 Then, we have